IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Monitoring and Reporting

-International human rights treaties require States  to monitor and report on their implementation of those treaties.
+International human rights treaties require States to monitor and report on their implementation of those treaties.[^67]
-> The States Parties to the present Covenant undertake to submit reports on the measures they have adopted which give effect to the rights recognized herein and on the progress made in the enjoyment of those rights[^67]

 Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.
 States must not interpret Article 3 to only apply to women, like New Zealand's has in their reports.